dd32/td-gh-ex/readme.txt

 * Left or right sidebar
 * Top and bottom widget area on/off
 * Show/hide/demo image carousel on homepage
-* Editable navigation title and copyright text
+* Editable navigation title and footer copyright text
 * Display posts and sidebar widgets as rounded corner 'panels' on/off
-* Post date and author on/of
+* Post date and author on/off
-* Page commenting on/of
+* Page commenting on/off
 * Rounded or usual images in posts
 * Excerpts and post thumbnail in archives on/off